 1. Begin each segment of your writing on a positive note.
 Creating information products is fun, exciting and extremely lucrative.
 Sure there’s plenty of “work” involved.
-But you can’t alow it to get you down.
+Just don’t allow it to get you down.
 Accomplish something important early in the process and you’ll feel a sense of achievement that can energize your to continue making progress.

 3. Add extra incentives to trigger greater effort.
-Promise yourself something that you’d really enjoy so that creating information products efficiently becomes your mantra.
+Promise yourself something you’d really enjoy as a reward, so that creating information products efficiently becomes your mantra.
 Focus on the reward and you are more likely to get your current project completed by a certain date.
 Make it an interesting payoff and you’ll find creative ways to blast past anything that gets in your way.

 4. Act as your own coach to keep yourself on course.
 On those days when you’re tempted to wander, catch yourself and get back to the task at hand.
 If you’re not feeling your best, use this time to research and plan.
 Make your project a priority in your schedule and complete at least one task every day.

 The easiest way to develop self-motivation is to keep your eye on the goal.
 See your project as a completed masterpiece.
 Your goal is the reason why you do what you do.
 Having a clear picture of your finished piece in front of you and indulging in those feelings of accomplishment gives you the encouragement you need to get through the struggles.

 5. Write without worry.
 This is vitally important when it comes to creating information products that serve customers well (and consequently generating a profit for you).
 Stop trying to be a perfectionist because perfection doesn’t exist.
 Just give it your best and move forward.